dcmartin/motion-ai/docs/QUICKSTART.md

 wget https://github.com/home-assistant/supervised-installer/releases/latest/download/homeassistant-supervised.deb
 sudo dpkg -i homeassistant-supervised.deb
 ```
-After successful completion of these steps the generic Home Assistant web UI will be available on port 8123.
+After successful completion of these steps the generic Home Assistant web UI will be available on port [8123](http://raspberrypi.local:8123/).

 ## Motion Ã👁
-Once Home Assistant has been installed, configured, and is operational these steps may be peformed.
+Once Home Assistant has been installed, configured, and is operational these steps may be peformed; in addition to these commands, the _add-ons_ must be installed, configured, and started.

 ```